Donate through your pay

 Each time you are paid, your donation to Victim Support will be deducted from your gross pay.
 This means that a donation of £5 to Victim Support will increase to £6.25 if you are a 20% taxpayer, £8.33 if you pay tax at 40%, or £9.09 if you are a 45% taxpayer.

 Any donations you give are hugely appreciated, and can make a real and vital difference to people’s lives.
-Find out more about how your gift will help.
+Find out more about how your donation will help.

 How does it work?

-You can find more information on how the initiative works at Sharing the Caring, who carry out all the necessary administration to let your employer know that you want to start making a donation to Victim Support.
-Once you have filled out the form, you don’t need to do anything else.
-It may take a couple of months before you see the donation being taken so please don’t worry if it doesn’t come out of your next pay packet.
+You can find more information on how the initiative works at Sharing the Caring, who carry out all the administration to let your employer know that you want to start making a donation to Victim Support.
+Once you have filled out the form on their website, you don’t need to do anything else.
+It may take a couple of months before you see the donation being taken, so please don’t worry if it doesn’t come out of your next pay packet.